ivy-llc/ivy/docs/partial_source/contributing.rst

 | (d) :ref:`Function Types`
 | Primary, compositional, mixed and nestable functions  🧮
 |
-| (e) :ref:`Framework Setting`
+| (e) :ref:`Backend Setting`
-| How the framework is set, and what this means for each function type ⚙️
+| How the backend is set, and what this means for each function type ⚙️
 |
 | (f) :ref:`Function Wrapping`
 | How functions are dynamically wrapped at runtime  🎁